-Following loan spells from Manchester City to Darlington, Bury, Falkirk, Cardiff City and Coventry City, including a one-year permanent spell at Notts County, Schmeichel signed from Leeds United for Sven-Göran Eriksson’s Foxes in 2011 as the former England manager made a bid for promotion to the Premier League.
+Early on in the Copenhagen-born goalkeeper's career, he enjoyed loan spells, from Manchester City, to Darlington, Bury, Falkirk, Cardiff City and Coventry City, including a one-year permanent spell at Notts County, winning the League 2 title.
+Schmeichel then signed from Leeds United for Sven-Göran Eriksson’s Foxes in 2011 as the former England manager made a bid for promotion to the Premier League.

 While Eriksson’s efforts were ultimately unsuccessful, his replacement, Nigel Pearson, ended Leicester’s 10-year exile from the top-flight – with Schmeichel appearing in all 46 of City’s matches as the Foxes won the Championship title with 102 points in 2013/14.